SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/privateconstructors/readme.md

     private UtilityClass(){}
 ~~~~~~~~

-To add the above code to my class, my Quick Fix will add a Method, and the name of the method will be a Moustache template that uses the name of the class.
+To add the above code to my class, my Quick Fix will add a Method, and the name of the method will be a Mustache template that uses the name of the class.

 ~~~~~~~~
 availableFixes: